 Six elements for online success

-To build an effective online presence, you first need to recognize and define six elements that work together to meet your business goals.
-These elements will:
+To build an effective online presence, you first need to recognize and define six elements that work together to meet your business goals:

 - Establish your position in the marketplace